 "Field and retriever meet or trial" means an event held on either private or public land where the skill of dogs in pointing, retrieving, trailing, or chasing any game bird, game animal, or fur-bearing animal is demonstrated.
 For purposes of this chapter, “field and retriever meet or trial” is included in the definition of “special event” unless otherwise specified.

 "Fishing tournament" means any organized fishing event, except for department-sponsored fishing events held for educational purposes, involving any of the following: (1) six or more boats or 12 or more participants, except for waters of the Mississippi River, where the number of boats shall be 20 or more and the number of participants shall be 40 or more; (2) an entry fee is charged; or (3) prizes or other inducements are awarded.
+Additionally, a “virtual fishing tournament,” also known as a “catch-photo-release” tournament, is a fishing tournament where fish are not possessed (i.e., not placed in a live well) by the angler but instead are photographed and released upon catching.
+An “aggregated virtual fishing tournament” occurs when all participants are present on one body of water simultaneously.
+A “distributed virtual fishing tournament” occurs when participants are present on two or more bodies of water.
+Additionally, only five or fewer participants may be present on any one body of water simultaneously, and the tournament may occur over an extended time frame.
 For purposes of this chapter, “fishing tournament” is included in the definition of “special event” unless otherwise specified.

 "Friends group" means an organization incorporated under Iowa Code chapter 504 or prior statutory authority as a not-for-profit group which has been formed solely for the purpose of promoting and enhancing a particular state park, recreation area, or the Iowa state park system, or any combination of the three.